Audi Q7 e-tron (2016–2019) review

 One of the few downsides of this car is that you can’t get the seven seats that were available on other versions of the Q7.
 That’s because of the big batteries that are needed to give it significant electric-only range.
 However, there’s class-leading boot space to compensate.

-Plus, this is also one of the classiest cars on the market – as you'd expect from what was one of the more expensive models in the Audi range.
+Plus, this is still a very classy car – as you'd expect from what was one of the more expensive models in the Audi range.
 The interior, in particular, is beautifully built from superb materials, as well as looking modern.
 It leaves you in no doubt that you're getting what you paid for.

 Overall, the Q7 e-tron has an awful lot to commend it.
 It’s quick and smooth to drive, but can return excellent fuel economy and low running costs if you can keep those batteries fully charged most of the time.
 It's not quite as practical as the rest of the Q7 range, but it’s certainly one of the most spacious and practical five-seat SUVs.